 VR Anti-Shake Feature

-The Vibration Reduction feature built into this lens, combined with the fast aperture, makes it the perfect choice for photographers working in challenging and lower light conditions.
+The Vibration Reduction feature built into the Nikkor 70-200mm f/2.8E FL, combined with the fast aperture, makes it the perfect choice for photographers working in challenging and lower light conditions.
 Up to four stops of handheld ability are added.
 Wildlife, sports, and wedding photographers will benefit greatly from the opportunities opened up by this feature.

 Size and Weight